 Balancing a Full-Time Job and a Side Business – Work/Life Balance

 Whether it’s designating a certain room in your home for side hustle work or just keeping a desk calendar with both full and part time deadlines on it, being organized will seriously increase your productivity.

 It also allows you to separate the two different workspaces.
 For me, a home office kept me working instead of just lounging around the living room with my puppy.
 It was a space where I could focus and avoid distractions in my own home.

 Tip #2 – Set Aside Time (Make a date with yourself!)

 Do you work better at night or on the weekend?
 Are there days that you just can’t bring yourself to work on your side hustle?
 Finding out what times and days you work best can help so much with keeping motivated (as well as avoiding the dreaded procrastination).

-Create a Content Calendar for Your Blog
+Tip #3 – Create a Content Calendar

 The concept is simple: make a list of what content you'll need and when it needs to be finished.
 As much as deadlines remind me of college, sometimes you just need to light a fire under your ass.
 The good thing about calendars is that they allow you to work forward instead of coming up with posts off the cuff or having to read through dozens of emails and orders to find what should be the priority.
 If you know what you need to accomplish you can get right to work.